glycerine/goq/README.md

 Additional useful commands

- * goq kill *jobid* : kills a previously submitted jobid
+ * goq kill *jobid* : kills a previously submitted jobid.
+No partial output will be returned, just a one-line time-of-cancel report.

- * goq stat : shows a snapshot of the server's internal state, including waiting jobs (if not enough workers), and waiting workers (if not enough jobs).
+ * goq stat : shows a snapshot of the server's internal state, including running jobs, waiting jobs (if not enough workers), and waiting workers (if not enough jobs).

  * goq shutdown : shuts down the job server.
 Workers stay running, and will re-join the server when it comes back online.

  * goq wait *jobid* : waits until the specified job has finished.
 The jobid must been for an already started job.

+ * goq immolateworkers : this sounds bloody, as it is.
+Normally you should leave your workers running once started.
+They will reconnect to the server automatically if the server is restarted.
+If you really need to (e.g. if you must change your server port number), this will tell all listening workers to off themselves.
+It is deliberate hard-to-type by accident.

 configuration details
 ---------------------